omkarcloud/tripadvisor-scraper/README.md

   2. This Bot requires Firefox, as firefox is able to bypass Microsoft's Anti-Detection Measures.
 If you don't have Firefox, download it from the Mozilla website [here](https://www.mozilla.org/en-US/firefox/new/).

+  3. For users on Mac/Linux, please be aware that the bot may experience some instability due to the implementation of webdriver-manager's Firefox Installer on Mac/Linux.
+If you encounter any issues, we recommend switching to a Windows device for a smoother experience.

 ## 🤔 FAQs

 ### ❓ How to Change the Number of Accounts to Create?